Convincing someone to give up smoking

 Dear A concerned Mother,

-Something else to consider: since you've spoken with your son about quitting, he is likely aware of the harmful health effects of smoking.
-Passive reminders about why smoking is unhealthy may not be effective as motivation to quit at this point in his life.
-A more effective tactic might be to continue to have respectful, frank discussions with your son about your concern for his health and your hope that he will quit.
-You might also ask questions like: What are the biggest reasons you can think of to quit?
+Another thought to consider: since you've spoken with your son about quitting, he’s likely aware of the harmful health effects of smoking and vaping.
+Instead of sharing the same information again, you might continue to have respectful, frank discussions with your son about your concern for his health and your hope that he will quit.
+Some questions you could ask include: What are the main reasons you would like to quit?
 Do you see yourself as a smoker when you're an adult?
-What would make you feel ready to have your last cigarette?
+What would make you feel ready to have your last cigarette or e-cigarette?
 Having these types of conversations might help you and your son approach the issue as a team, rather than potentially feeling like adversaries.

-Another option is helping your teen to make a plan for how to quit.
-Here are a few strategies you could try:
+Through these conversations, you could also offer to help your son or encourage him to make a plan for how to quit.
+Here are a few strategies you could try may include:

-- Help him pick a date to quit and write it down, though you might try to avoid very stressful times like final exams.
+- Helping him pick a date to quit and write it down, though you might try to avoid very stressful times such as final exams.

-- Help with practice “saying no” if friends are also smokers, or encourage friends to quit as a group.
+- Helping with practicing “saying no” if friends are also smokers or encourage friends to quit as a group.

-- Talk about what triggers him to smoke and what he could do instead of smoking on those occasions.
-Things like chewing on gum, sucking on hard candies, and avoiding places where you usually smoke have been known to help.
+- Talking about what triggers him to smoke and what he could do instead of smoking on those occasions.
+Chewing on gum, sucking on hard candies, and avoiding places where you usually smoke have all been known to help.

-- Work on a plan for slip-ups.
-Remind him that it doesn’t equal failure!
+- Helping him create a plan for slip-ups, and reminding him that it doesn’t equal failure!
 It’s helpful to examine why a slip-up happened and what can be done in the future to avoid it.
-Continuing to focus on the reasons for quitting is key.

-As you know, your son is getting to the age where he has enough independence to make many decisions for himself, including whether he will smoke.
-You mention that your son has earned your trust in the past — entrusting him now with making his own decision about quitting smoking may help keep the paths of communication open, even if he continues to smoke for the time being.
+It sounds as though your son is getting to the age where he has enough independence to make many decisions for himself, including whether to smoke.
+Given the trust that your son has earned up to this point, now may be the time to entrust him with making his own decision about quitting smoking.
+Hopefully this will keep the paths of communication open, even if he continues to smoke for the time being.
 Knowing he can turn to you for support will be a great relief, whenever he decides to quit.

 Wishing your family health,